shopware/docs/adr/dal/2022-03-29-specify-priority-of-translations-in-dal-write-payloads.md

 # 2022-03-29 - Specify priority of translations in DAL write payloads

+{% hint style="info" %}
+This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
+You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/dal/2022-03-29-specify-priority-of-translations-in-dal-write-payloads.md)
+{% endhint %}

 ## Context

 The DAL allows to write translated values in multiple ways: